averbraeck/dsol/docs/1-getting-started/example-event.md

 }
 ```

 In this case we run a single replication, since we want to study the results.
-We make a `ControlPanel` with buttons to start and stop the simulation, and to keep track of the simulator's time, and we create our own `MM1Panel` with the statistics.
+We make a `ControlPanel` with buttons to start and stop the simulation, and to keep track of the simulator's time, and we create our own `DesQueueingPanel` with the statistics.
 Several of the lines are to help with the ability to reset the model in the GUI.
 The line:

 ```java
   model.setResetApplicationExecutable(() -> build());